palethea/EMUtils/README.md

 <p align="center">
   Tired of installing five different mods just to copy a chat message, zoom in, and reconnect after a kick?<br>
-  <strong>EMUtils</strong> bundles the small stuff into one lightweight client-side mod for <strong>Minecraft 1.21.11</strong> on Fabric — so you can stop juggling mods and get back to playing.
+  <strong>EMUtils</strong> bundles the small stuff into one lightweight client-side mod for <strong>Minecraft 1.21.9-1.21.11</strong> and <strong>Minecraft 26.1-26.1.2</strong> on Fabric — so you can stop juggling mods and get back to playing.
 </p>

 ## Status